CenterForDigitalHumanities/TPEN3/_posts/2025-12-10-understanding-tpen-data.md

 ### IIIF and Standards Compliance

 Every piece of data TPEN creates follows international standards and is stored at rerum.io, ensuring long-term preservation and accessibility.
-This means your work is not just in TPEN but also part of a broader ecosystem of digital humanities tools and platforms.:
+This means your work is not just in TPEN but also part of a broader ecosystem of digital humanities tools and platforms:

 - **Projects** → Custom TPEN format, accessible via API
 - **Layers** → available as Web Annotation Collections